TENNESSEE DIVORCE ATTORNEY

-Deciding whether to file a divorce is never easy, but if your marriage is ending and you feel a divorce is the best option, contact us.
+Deciding whether to file a divorce is never easy, but contact us if your marriage is ending and you feel a divorce is the best option.
 There are steps we can take that will make your divorce go as smoothly as possible.
-The sooner you obtain professional advice, the sooner you will understand the divorce process.
+The sooner you obtain professional advice, the sooner you understand the divorce process.
 With that understanding will come greater clarity that will enable you to better deal with the stress and pressure involved in the divorce process.

 We will take the time to talk with you—to answer your questions and explain the process.
-Most people are hesitant to come to a lawyer with questions about the divorce process.
+Most people are hesitant to come to a lawyer with questions about divorce.
 If you are considering filing for divorce, or if you have been served with divorce papers, you need to seek legal advice and assistance to begin preparing for your future.

 Where can I File for Divorce?

-Before you start the process, it is important you know there are certain requirements that must be met in order for a divorce to be granted.
+Before you start the process, it is important that you know there are specific requirements that must be met in order for a divorce to be granted.
 For example, before filing for divorce in Tennessee, one of the spouses must have been a resident of Tennessee for more than six months.
-Additionally, if both spouses live in Tennessee, the case must be filed in the county where the non-filing spouse lives, or the county where the events giving rise to the divorce occurred.
+Additionally, if both spouses live in Tennessee, the case must be filed in the county where the non-filing spouse lives or the county where the events giving rise to the divorce occurred.

 What are the Grounds for Divorce in Tennessee?